ponyspeed888/CCToggleSample/README.md

      multi-targeting MAUI project type, which is a important use case.
-Sample targets file and dlls should be copied from MyPackageContent in the WpfCore Sample project Directory.Build.targets for MAUI project is very different from one in wpf project Modify Directory.Build.targets to specify files to be processed by ccToggle (ccfiles property) Add cctoggle comment blocks to those files
+Sample targets file and dlls should be copied from MyPackageContent in the WpfCore Sample project Directory.Build.targets for MAUI project is very different from one in wpf project Modify Directory.Build.targets to specify files to be processed by ccToggle (Lines after <!--Change Below) Add cctoggle comment blocks to those files
 Set/unset your conditional compilation symbol

-Important note for MAUI project : Because of the multi-targeting natural of MAUI, ccToggle task can not read defined CC symbols, so you have to defined it manually using Const="ANDROID;A;B" task attribute, and set BeforeTargets="BeforeCompile"
+Important note for MAUI project : Because of the multi-targeting natural of MAUI, ccToggle task can not read defined CC symbols, so you have to defined it manually using AndroidSymbols or WindowsSymbols.
-  Unfortunately, this mean that when you switch build between mobile and desktop, you have to update the Const="xxx" manually.
+  Unfortunately, I have only Android and Windows build target in my PC, so for the MAUI project, I only provide Android and
+     Windows in Directory.Build.targets, you have to add other platform to the code yourself

 Limitaions :